-The Australian Forestry Standard (AFS) specifies economic, social, environmental and cultural criteria and requirements for wood production that support continual improvement towards sustainable forest management.
+The Australian Forestry Standard specifies economic, social, environmental and cultural criteria and requirements for wood production that support continual improvement towards sustainable forest management.

 The following provides an overview of the current AFS Criterion for Sustainable Forest Management.